 As a sufferer of perpetual negativity, you are likely thinking that none of these actions are going to make a difference or that these small, simple actions are ridiculous.

-But you are still not feeling great about yourself, and there is a deep wanting inside you to heal, to feel better, and to experience happiness.
 Turn up the volume of this voice and try.
-Start small.
 Try one action, and when you do it consistently for 3 days in row, CELEBRATE your win.

 This celebration has a multiplier effect on your positivity.